Got a few questions about how investing works on StartEngine? We’ve got you covered.

 On StartEngine, you can invest in four ways: Individually; as a self-directed IRA; as a Trust, or as an entity like a corporation or Limited Liability Company.
 If you are interested in learning more about what a self -directed IRA is, or how to convert your IRA to a self -directed IRA, click here.

 ACH is an electronic network for financial transactions in the United States.
 An ACH transfer may be completed on the StartEngine website.
 In order to complete a wire, you need to bring the given wire instructions to your bank.
-Bitcoin is payment through cryptocurrency and is only available for Regulation Crowdfunding campaigns.
 Please note: international investors can only pay through Credit Cards or Wire Transfer.

 Credit card investments are captured immediately after submission of the investment.
 Your credit card investment will be marked as “received” once the funds have been successfully received and credited to your investment (usually a few days after capture).